biol7210-genomes/assemblers/AlignGraph.md

 1. Paired-end DNA reads in FASTA format

-2. De novo contigs or scaffolds assembled by any de novo DNA-Seq assembler (i.e., Velvet, ABySS, ALLPATHS-LG, SOAPdenovo, etc.)
+2. De novo contigs or scaffolds assembled by:
+Velvet, ABySS, ALLPATHS-LG, SOAPdenovo, etc.

 3. Reference genome from a closely related species